-Under the State Records Act 1998, the State Records Authority NSW ("State Records NSW") is responsible for overseeing recordkeeping by public offices and identifying State records that have enduring value and should be retained as State archives.
+Under the State Records Act 1998, the principal responsibilities of State Records NSW are to oversee recordkeeping by public offices and to identify State records that have enduring value and should be retained as State archives.
 The transfer and management of State archives are the responsibility of Museums of History NSW (MHNSW).

-Generally, State archives are identified through retention and disposal authorities which are issued by State Records NSW.
-These retention and disposal authorities require the prior approval of the Board of the State Records Authority NSW.
-The Board comprises representatives of a range of stakeholder interests from the Government and the community as prescribed in the Act.
+Generally, State Records NSW identifies State archives through retention and disposal authorities which are issued by State Records NSW.
+These retention and disposal authorities require the prior approval of the Board of the State Records Authority NSW, whose membership represents a range of stakeholder interests from the Government and the community as prescribed in the Act.